 Verify that the management measures required for the selected safety controls are being adequately conducted.

 Understand the management measures the licensee is crediting for the selected IROFS or process safety controls.
-This information can be obtained by reviewing the ISA Summary and other safety basis documentation, discussions with the NMSS/inspection program risk and reliability analyst, project manager, or resident inspector, and from interviews with the licensee.
+This information can be obtained by reviewing the ISA Summary and other safety basis documentation, discussions with the NMSS/DFM inspection program risk and reliability analyst, project manager, or resident inspector, and from interviews with the licensee.
+The inspector should select any safety equipment or controls with known availability or reliability problems (such as recurring failures or failures resulting in reportable events).

 From the selected management measures, verify that the management measures ensure that the IROFS or safety control will perform its intended safety function.
 Verify that the functional tests/surveillances performed actually test the proper aspect of the safety control or parameter.